UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 1. Use the `cd` command to **make sure you are in the folder** `Bash_Practical`
 2. Use the command `wget` to download the `gff` file `ftp://ftp.ensembl.org/pub/release-89/gff3/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.89.gff3.gz`
-    + If you are on `git bash` or `OSX` this command won't work, and you'll need to use `curl ftp://ftp.ensembl.org/pub/release-89/gff3/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.89.gff3.gz > Drosophila_melanogaster.BDGP6.89.gff3.gz`
+    + If you are on `git bash` or `OSX` this command probably won't work, and you'll need to use `curl ftp://ftp.ensembl.org/pub/release-89/gff3/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.89.gff3.gz > Drosophila_melanogaster.BDGP6.89.gff3.gz`
 3. Now unzip this file using the command `gunzip`.
 (Hint: After typing `gunzip`, use tab auto-complete to add the file name.)
 4. Change the name of the file to `dm6.gff` using the command `mv Drosophila_melanogaster.BDGP6.89.gff3 dm6.gff`